microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/container.md

    --output-image-file /image/customized.raw
 ```

+Alternatively, you can use the [run.sh](https://github.com/microsoft/azurelinux/blob/3.0-dev/toolkit/tools/imagecustomizer/container/test-mic-container.sh)
+script on the container which runs `imagecustomizer` with a base image downloaded from MCR.

+Usage: ``` run.sh $version_tag ```

+For a complete usage example, refer to [test-mic-container.sh](https://github.com/microsoft/azurelinux/blob/3.0-dev/toolkit/tools/imagecustomizer/container/test-mic-container.sh).

 ### Check the Output

 After the container executes, check the output directory on your host for the